 Yalgogrin Gold Project, West Wyalong, New South Wales, Australia

-The Yalgogrin Gold Project includes two Exploration Licences (ELs) the EL5891 tenement, which is 2.8 sq. km.
-(280 ha) and the EL6030, which is 56 sq. km.
-The advanced gold Project encompasses two historical gold mines and is located in the historic West Wyalong gold corridor of central NSW, Australia.
-The West Wyalong gold corridor produced 445,700 oz gold mined between 1894-1921.
+The Yalgogrin Gold Project includes two drill-ready Exploration Licences (ELs) – the 56 sq km EL6030 and the 2.8 sq km EL5891 tenement.
+The advanced gold projects are located in the historic West Wyalong gold corridor of central New South Wales, Australia.
+The West Wyalong gold corridor produced 445,700 ounces of gold mined between 1894-1921.
+The project includes seven historical mines, 31 drill holes, extensive auger and many outstanding shallow gold intercepts with up to 32.2 g/t Au.
 The vendor is a senior consulting geologist with experience working at the Victoria Fosterville gold mine.

-The Yalgogrin Project advanced-stage exploration project is in the Lachlan Fold Belt of NSW in the historic Yalgogrin goldfield.
+The Yalgogrin Project advanced-stage exploration project is in the Lachlan Fold Belt of NSW in the historic Yalgogrin goldfield, 37 km west of West Wyalong.
 This region has seen significant gold mining over the past 100 years and currently has three major operating gold projects:

 Cadia Newcrest 220 km north west producing 900,000 oz of gold a year

 Lake Cowal Gold Mine which is 40 km from Yalgogrin project, that was purchased by Evolution for $550 million